filonoir/SillyTavern-FilosUiTweaks/README.md

 ### Replace mobile CSS

-This replaces the default mobile CSS with an opinionated version that contains some tweaks, especially for large iPad screens.
+This replaces the default mobile CSS with an opinionated version that contains some tweaks, especially for large iPad screens such as the iPad Pro 13".

-**Why this needed:** The default mobile styles appear broken on large iPad screens, such as an iPad Pro, making the chat almost unusable.
+**Why this needed:** The default mobile styles appear broken on large iPad screens, such as an iPad Pro, making the UI almost unusable.
-This is mainly because a set of styles was added to the end of the default mobile-styles CSS file labeled "iOS specific."
+This is mainly because a set of styles is added to the end of the default mobile-styles CSS file labeled `/*iOS specific*/`.
-The problem is that these iOS-specific styles seem to depend on the other mobile styles, which are only enabled with a max-width of 1000px.
+The problem is that these iOS specific styles seem to depend on the other mobile styles, which are only enabled with a max-width of 1000px.

+The 13" iPad PRO has a CSS Pixel ratio of 1376 x 1032, which means that the whole block `@media screen and (max-width: 1000px)` is not present.
+Also most smaller iPads in Landscape mode have a CSS width of > 1000px.

-However, the iOS-specific styles are always enabled for iOS.
+Currently the iOS-specific styles are always enabled for iOS, i.e. for all iPads.
 If the screen is larger than 1000px, the iOS-specific styles are applied, but the other styles are missing.
 This results in broken behavior for most dialogs.

+The simplest fix is to combine the whole block `/*iOS specific*/` `@supports (-webkit-touch-callout: none)` with another `@media screen and (max-width: 1000px)`, which is what his extension currently does if **Replace mobile CSS** is enabled.